UMass-RC/ansible-bitwarden/README.md

+# unity.bitwarden

 This collection adds two new lookup plugins: `unity.bitwarden.bitwarden` and `unity.bitwarden.attachment_base64`, as well as a module `unity.bitwarden.write_base64_to_file`.
-Both lookup plugins will fail if you try to run them in parallel.
-This is due to a limitation in the official Bitwarden CLI client.

-There is an argument `collection_id`, but the plugins also look for the variable `bw_default_collection_id`.
-Both are optional.
+These lookups are wrappers for `community.general.bitwarden`, with some restrictions to the interface:

+* must not executed in parallel (due to a race condition in the `bw` command)
+* must receive exactly one positional argument
+* must output exactly one result.

+Also, they check for the variable `default_bw_collection_id` and use it as an argument to `community.general.bitwarden` if no other collection ID was provided.

 ## example usage: